 - neural/nerve pain- morton’s neuroma, nerve trauma after surgery, nerve entrapments and constriction.

-It may be combined with other podiatric treatments – Autologous Regenerative Therapy (PRP/Othokine), orthotics, footwear adjustments, padding’s and exercise for a more potent result.
+It may be combined with other podiatric treatments – Other injection therapies, photobiomodulation, orthotics, footwear adjustments, padding’s and exercise for a more potent result.
 Nutritional supplements are often advised with Prolotherapy to encourage healing of the tissues.

 Monto, Raymond Rocco.
 “Platelet-rich plasma efficacy versus corticosteroid injection treatment for chronic severe plantar fasciitis.”
 Foot & ankle international 35.4 (2014): 313-318.